 Two Women of Yesterday Molding the Future of St. Louis

-Today, two St. Louis women of modest means — who probably never met — are leaving their mark on St. Louis long after they died 30 years ago.
+Today, two St. Louis women of modest means — who probably never met — are leaving their mark on St. Louis long after they died over 30 years ago.

 All because they had three things in common: